MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/08-Communication-Email-SMS.md

 <!-- markdownlint-disable MD041 -->

-In addition to phone calls, Azure Communication Services can also be used to send email and SMS messages.
+In addition to phone calls, Azure Communication Services can also send email and SMS messages.
 This can be useful when you want to send a message to a customer or other user directly from the application.

 In this exercise, you will:
 - Explore how email and SMS messages can be sent from the application.